 Dr Sarah Kuenzler

-- British Academy Postdoctoral Fellow (Celtic and Gaelic)
+- British Academy Postdoctoral Fellow (Celtic & Gaelic)

 My interests lie in medieval Irish and Scandinavian literature - primarily sagas - and in the role of the texts within medieval and early modern cultures of remembering.
 I currently focus on the importance of landscapes and in particular monuments in literary texts, and how their depictions tie in: